npm/cli/docs/content/using-npm/config.md

 Any logs of a higher level than the setting are shown.
 The default is "notice".

-#### logstream

-* Default: process.stderr
-* Type: Stream

-This is the stream that is passed to the [npmlog](https://github.com/npm/npmlog) module at run time.

-It cannot be set from the command line, but if you are using npm programmatically, you may wish to send logs to somewhere other than stderr.

-If the `color` config is set to true, then this stream will receive colored output if it is a TTY.

 #### logs-max

 * Default: 10